Zehao-Zhang/zehao-ma-thesis/README.md

 ## Prerequisites
 The python version 3.10 was used to develop this framework.
+All experiments are conducted in Colab with A100 GPU.
+Please be noted to change the path for original dataset and synthetic datasets

 For the following packages, these versions were used:
 - Numpy version: 1.26.4
 - Pandas version: 2.2.2